-Is there a wrong time to invest in stock market?
+If there is no right time to invest in the stock market, is there a wrong time?

 Unfortunately, it seems that there is a wrong time.
 Most people have the tendency to invest at the wrong time.
-This is where the old adage of "buy low and sell high" comes into play.
+This is where the old adage of "buy low and sell high" comes in to play.
 A smart investor waits for the stock to go low so he can buy low and sell high.
-That's why billionaire investor Warren Buffet says, "Be greedy when others are fearful and be fearful when others are greedy."
+That's why billionaire investor Warren Buffet says "Be greedy when others are fearful and be fearful when others are greedy".
 In other words, don't completely follow the crowd and don't be afraid to invest when you see an idea and everyone else is scared.

-It may run contrary to common thought, but smart investors across the globe see the best time to invest in the stock market when its performing its worst.
-When the stock market sinks or stalls, it is a buyers market.
+It may run contrary to common thought, but smart investors across the globe see the best time to invest in the stock market when it's performing its worst.
+When the stock market sinks or stalls, it is a buyer's market.
 This is simply due to the fact that stocks are fluid forms of value; they change in worth often and sometimes drastically.
 When the economy starts to underperform, people tend to sell of their investments.
 It is an obvious response to people seeing their stock portfolio values go lower and lower.
-These mass pull-outs of investments cause the overall market to go into panic mode, dropping prices for stocks across the board.

-So, what does a wise investor with skilled investing strategies do in this situation?
+These mass pull-outs of investments cause the overall market to go into panic mode, dropping prices for stock shares across the board.
+So what does a wise investor with skilled investing strategies do in this situation?
 Buy!
-But of course, there are other factors at play such as market conditions, currency trading and aspects specific to a particular stock should also be taken into consideration when buying stocks.

-However, if you have the cash in hand to buy into stocks while they are undervalued due to market conditions, you can make some excellent investments.
+But of course, other factors at play such as market conditions, currency trading, and aspects specific to a particular stock should also be taken into consideration when buying stocks.
+However, if you have the cash on hand to buy into stocks while they are undervalued due to market conditions, you can make some excellent investments.
 But there is no perfect time of day, hour or date to buy stocks.
 Timing stock buys is also based on other mitigating factors.

 Most investors however, do the opposite and buy high because they believe it'll keep going higher.
-We see in practice, most people will only seek financial advice when the market is 'good', which ironically is not the best time to buy.

-Financial advisers who could only earn a commission selling investment products will tell their clients to buy despite it being the worst time to do so.
-Hardly anyone would seek advice from financial advisers when times are bad.
-In fact, many financial advisers themselves would recommend 'safer' products when actually it is the most viable time to enter into equity markets.
+We see in practice, most people will only seek financial advice when the market is "good" which ironically is not the best time to buy.
+Financial advisers who could only earn a commission selling investment products will tell their clients to buy despite it being the worst time to do so.Hardly anyone would seek advice from financial advisers when times are bad.
+In fact, many financial advisers themselves would recommend "safer" products when actually it is the most viable time to enter into equity markets.

-Buying in a down market results in 'cost averaging', which means that you have a greater opportunity to gather large gains in the future.
-However, there is more to understanding when to buy stocks than simply 'buy low, sell high' or 'buy in a down market'.
+Buying in a down market results in "cost averaging," which means that you have a greater opportunity to gather large gains in the future.
+However, there is more to understanding when to buy stocks than simply "buy low, sell high" or "buy in a down market."
 The following are tips to help you decide when to buy stocks in order to maximize your future returns.

-Tips on when to buy
+Tips about when to buy: